 One of Shoreline Metro's two facilities is beyond its useful life of 40 years.
 Shoreline Metro set the TAM performance target to only allow 50 percent of the facilities to pass beyond useful life.
 Shoreline Metro will continue to examine the condition of these facilities in greater detail in future TAM plans.
-A roof replacement for the administration, maintenance and storage facility has been programmed for 2020 in the Sheboygan Metropolitan Planning Area TIP: Calendar

-Years 2020 - 2023; this project should go a long way toward improving the "marginal" condition of that facility.
-In addition, various improvements to the administration, maintenance and storage facility are listed as an "illustrative" project for 2023 in the 2020 - 2023 TIP.
+A roof replacement for the administration, maintenance and storage facility was programmed for 2020 in the Sheboygan Metropolitan Planning Area TIP: Calendar Years 2020 - 2023 and is in progress; this project should go a long way toward improving the condition of that facility.
+In addition, various improvements to the administration, maintenance and storage facility were programmed for 2021 in the 2020 - 2023 TIP (as amended).